• 10,660 Reviews

 We're going to look at:

-• a step by step guide to building and quick and easy hedgehog feeding station.
+• A step-by-step guide to building a quick and easy hedgehog feeding station.

-If you're worried about the decline of hedgehogs in the UK feeding hogs that visit your garden is one of the best things you can do to help.
+If you're worried about the decline of hedgehogs in the UK, feeding hogs that visit your garden is one of the best things you can do to help.
+Find out why hedgehogs are endangered.

 Building a DIY Hedgehog Feeding Station